APGRoboCop/rcbotold/README.md

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat
 * changed: Replaced most of the #define Marcos with Enumerators and constexpr
+* changed: Strings and enums optimisated and modernised
 * changed: Reduced redundant coding and risks of buffer overflow crashes
 * changed: Reverted basemonster.h that was modified for Sven Coop
 * changed: Increasing bot's viewing angle to detect enemies better